-Man charged with attempted murder in massive Brooklyn fire that injured 13: police
+Man with apparent grudge against rabbi charged in massive Brooklyn fire that injured 13: police

-MIDWOOD, Brooklyn — Police have arrested a man in connection with the four-alarm blaze that tore through three homes in Brooklyn early Thursday morning, injuring 13 people, including a baby who is in critical condition.
+MIDWOOD, Brooklyn — A man who had an apparent grudge against a rabbi has been arrested an charged in connection with the four-alarm blaze that tore through his Brooklyn home and two others early Thursday morning, injuring 13 people, including a baby who is in critical condition.

 Police said Sunday that 41-year-old Matthew Karelefsky of McKeesport, Pennsylvania is expected to be charged with one count of arson and two counts of attempted murder in connection with the massive fire.

-According to police sources, Karelefsky seems to have had a personal vendetta against a rabbi who lived in one of the homes and allegedly set his car and house on fire early Thursday morning.
-Neighbors have identified a man who lives in the house as Rabbi Jonathan Max.
+According to police sources, Karelefsky, who reportedly has a tattoo on his arm reading, "Never let go of the hatred.
+Kill Rabbi," with a rabbi's name at the end, seems to have had a personal vendetta against a rabbi who lived in one of the homes.

-Karelefsky has a tattoo on his right arm reading, "Never let go of the hatred, kill Rabbi," and the name of a rabbi, according to police sources.
-Police did not give the name written in the tattoo.
+Karelefsky allegedly set his car and house on fire early Thursday morning.
+While police would not report the name in Karelefsky's tattoo, neighbors have identified a man who lives in one of the houses as Rabbi Jonathan Max.

 Surveillance video from a neighbor's home offered the first clues into how a massive four-alarm fire sparked on East 17th Street in Midwood early Thursday.